SARATH THARAYILST

 Your outrage has a manufacturer.

-This is not conspiracy.
-This is a documented, professionalized industry.
+This is not conspiracy theory.
+It is a documented, professionalized industry.
 And it has been operating far longer than most people realize.

 How Propaganda Was Industrialized